 If the assessed level of a risk is very high, you may need to reconsider your approach.
 In some circumstances it may be necessary to stop the current course of action and start over.
 It should be noted that the option to terminate activities should be exercised as a last resort, where other courses of actions have not mitigated the risk to an acceptable level.
 You should consider that the reason a number of activities are conducted in the public sector is because the associated risks are so great that there is no other way in which the output or outcome, which is required for the public benefit, can be achieved.

-When controlling risks at the contract management stage, cooperation and dialogue between a contract manager and supplier should be actively encouraged.
+When addressing risks at the contract management stage, cooperation and dialogue between a contract manager and supplier should be actively encouraged.
 If suppliers feel able to share information about potential problems at the earliest opportunity then small issues can be dealt with and not escalate.

 One of the most common approaches to monitoring risks is the use of a risk register.
-The risk register should be set up at the start of the project and reviewed at each stage of the procurement and contract management process e.g. Strategy, ESPD, ITT, Contract Award, and Contract Review Meetings.
+The risk register should be set up at the start of the project and reviewed at each stage of the procurement and contract management process e.g. Strategy, SPD, ITT, Contract Award, and Contract Review Meetings.

 Risk monitoring should be a continuous process.